dv-lse/fdi-patent-innovate/data/narrative.md

   explore: true
 :::

-London School of Economics - Department of Geography and Environment
+R. Crescenzi, A. Dyèvre & C. York

-London School of Economics - Communications Division
+London School of Economics and Political Science

 The research leading to these results has received funding from the EuropeanResearch Council under the European Unions Horizon 2020 Programme H2020/2014-2020) (Grant Agreement n 639633-MASSIVE-ERC-2014-STG).
 All errors and omissions are our own.